Monday, December 7, 2009

 2010 outlook: GCL Twins infield

-Miguel Jean was signed by the Twins this September in the Dominican Republic.
-Jean was considered to be the best international prospect this year, and one of the best bats to ever come out of the Dominican Republic.
+Miguel Sano was signed by the Twins this September in the Dominican Republic.
+Sano was considered to be the best international prospect this year, and one of the best bats to ever come out of the Dominican Republic.
 The Twins gave him 3.15 million dollars for signing, the second-highest figure ever given to a Latin American prospect, and easily the most the Twins have ever spent on an international player.

-Jean is 6-foot-3 and 200 pounds, and he will surely get bigger, so it remains to be seen if he will stay at shortstop or be moved to a different position.
+Sano is 6-foot-3 and 200 pounds, and he will surely get bigger, so it remains to be seen if he will stay at shortstop or be moved to a different position.
 His bat and his defense are said to be amazing.
 Some people have already compared him to superstars like Hanley Ramirez or A-Rod, or Miguel Cabrera.
-The Twins are very lucky to have signed this young Dominican and while the majors are a long ways away, the sky is the limit for Miguel Jean.
+The Twins are very lucky to have signed this young Dominican and while the majors are a long ways away, the sky is the limit for Miguel Sano.

 Top 50 Twins Prospects: #2 Aaron Hicks